M4rm3ladov/AJE/README.md

-# Point of Sale and Inventory in VB.Net
+# Point of Sale and Inventory System

 A desktop point of sale and inventory system for a local retailer